pyOpenSci/pyopensci.github.io/_pages/packaging-resources.md

     btn_class: btn--primary
 packaging-easier:
    - image_path: images/people-building-blocks.jpg
-     alt: "A group of people working on a tetris like set of building blocks trying to stack them all together. "
+     alt: "A group of people working on a tetris like set of building blocks, trying to stack the blocks together. "
      title: "Contribute to our packaging resources"
-     excerpt: "More here about our review process with links :
+     excerpt: "More about our review process, with links:

      * More